 The Workforce Development Board (WDB) of Solano County and the America’s Job Centers of California (AJCC) system in Solano County is closely monitoring the situation and will provide information regarding services to individuals as they become available.
 At this time, the Fairfield center will continue to remain open in order to provide the growing need of workforce services to the community.
 We are, however, taking extra precautions to ensure the health and safety of staff and participants during this time and some services, such as workshops, may be limited or offered virtually.

-At the start of 2021, Solano County began the new year under the State’s Regional Stay at Home Order.
-While the Regional Order was lifted on January 25, 2021, Solano County remained in its assigned Blueprint tier of “Purple”.
+At the start of 2021, Solano County began the new year under the State’s Regional Stay at Home Order which was lifed on January 25, 2021.
+As of March 10, 2021, Solano County is currently in its assigned Blueprint tier of “Red”.
 The County Roadmap outlining the process for future business and community reopening measures is frequently updated as State and Local Guidance is released.
 For more information from Solano County:

 - Visit the Solano County website for regular COVID-19 updates